 Named one of the ‘best hikes in the world’ by Lonely Planet, the Routeburn offers remote primeval wilderness at its finest.
 It’s a bridge between two very special places, linking the Mt Aspiring National Park with Fiordland National Park, and will take you wandering through lush native forest, past crashing waterfalls and high into the peaks.

-The Routeburn can also be joined with either the Greenstone or Caples Tracks to make a near-loop back to Lake Wakatipu.
+The Routeburn can also be joined with either the Greenstone or Caples Tracks to make a near-loop back to Lake Whakatipu.

 How to get here: Most people start the Routeburn at the eastern trailhead, just beyond Glenorchy, two hours’ drive from Queenstown.
 The end is at the Divide on the Te Anau–Milford Highway, around four hours from Queenstown.
-Shuttle operators can offer round trips.
+Shuttle operators can offer round trips and vehicle relocation options offer a flexible option for making the most of your travel itinerary.

 There is also a guided option on the multi-day walk.